benkay86/nom-tutorial/README.md

 # Nom Tutorial

 [Nom](https://github.com/Geal/nom) is a wonderful parser combinators library written in Rust.
 It can handle binary and text files.
-Consider it where you would otherwise user a regular expression or Flex and Bison.
+Consider it where you would otherwise use a regular expression or Flex and Bison.
 Nom has the advantage of Rusts's strong typing and memory safety, and it is often more performant than alternatives.
 Learning nom is a worthwhile addition to your Rust toolbox.

 ## Rationale